Warren Fox: 2016–

-Warren begins to sell and import drugs but would soon discover that the pills that he is selling are taited as he read that two teenagers have died from taking the tainted pills, this panics Warren who gets Ste to help reclaim the pills from each of the dealers selling for Warren, Warren then hopes his gotten all the dodgy pills but it's too late for locals Lizzie Chen-Williams (Lily Best) and Hunter McQueen (Theo Graham) who both die from a cardiac arrest from taking the tainted pills but despite knowing Warren is responsible for Hunter's deaths, Mercedes decides to have a relationship with him as their love for one another proves too strong but Warren soon becomes the target for a notorious gangster known as "Blue" who shoots Warren in the middle of the village but survives.
+Warren begins to sell and import drugs but would soon discover that the pills that he is selling are tainted as he read that two teenagers have died from taking the tainted pills, this panics Warren who gets Ste to help reclaim the pills from each of the dealers selling for Warren, Warren then hopes his gotten all the dodgy pills but it's too late for locals Lizzie Chen-Williams (Lily Best) and Hunter McQueen (Theo Graham) who both die from a cardiac arrest from taking the tainted pills but despite knowing Warren is responsible for Hunter's deaths, Mercedes decides to have a relationship with him as their love for one another proves too strong but Warren soon becomes the target for a notorious gangster known as "Blue" who shoots Warren in the middle of the village but survives.
 Warren believes Blue is Freddie giving Warren took Fraser Black's (Jesse Birdsall) cash up to 2 million in euros from Freddie, Warren orders Ste and new gangster associate Rex Gallagher (Jonny Labey) to kill Rex however Freddie is saved by Grace but is comatose from secondary drowning.
 Warren eventually realises that Freddie isn't Blue and as an apology buys Freddie the Love Boat as a home.
 Warren then suspects Rex as Blue and traps him in a van which he sets on fire leading it to explode thinking it killed Rex, Warren flees the area however Rex survives and tells Blue that Warren attempted to kill him, Blue responds by killing Warren's mother Norma by shooting her dead with a shotgun, Warren doesn't discover Norma until two weeks later which devastates him, Blue then gets Rex to plant the shotgun that he used to kill Norma in Warren's home leading Warren to be arrested by Alistair Banks (Drew Cain) and sent to prison.
 Warren spends weeks inside but eventually decides to confess to the murder of Norma after Blue kidnaps his and Mercedes' daughter but Warren with the help of Donny Clark (Louis Emerick) manages to break out of prison and attempts to leave with Mercedes and their baby girl but Mercedes is contacted by Cleo who is attempting to escape her abusive partner Abe Fielding (Tyler Conti), Warren agrees to pick up Cleo and meet her at a nearby woodlands, Warren decides to go look for Cleo in the woods but his met with Blue who is Dave Williams (Dominic Power), the father of Lizzie, Warren is stunned to discover that Dave is the gangster, Dave lays off what his plan was watching Warren suffer and go down for killing Norma, the two men then enter into a fist fight which ends in Dave stabbing Warren but as Dave is about to finish off Warren, Warren disarms him and shoots Dave believing he has killed him he tells Mercedes that Dave is Blue but tells her his leaving on his own as the life he leads is to dangerous for Mercedes and their little girl, Warren then hands Mercedes a bag full of cash before being picked up in a van, Warren is then seen opening a bag full of cash laughing.